Algebraic variety: Moduli varieties

 The moduli of curves exemplifies a typical situation: a moduli of nice objects tend not to be projective but only quasi-projective.
 Another case is a moduli of vector bundles on a curve.
-Here, there are the notions of stable and semistable vector bundles on a smooth complete curve $C$.
-The moduli of semistable vector bundles of a given rank $n$ and a given degree $d$ (degree of the determinant of the bundle) is then a projective variety denoted as $SU_C(n, d)$, which contains the set $U_C(n, d)$ of isomorphism classes of stable vector bundles of rank $n$ and degree $d$ as an open subset.
-Since a line bundle is stable, such a moduli is a generalization of the Jacobian variety of $C$.
+Here, there are the notions of stable and semistable vector bundles on a smooth complete curve C. The moduli of semistable vector bundles of a given rank n and a given degree d (degree of the determinant of the bundle) is then a projective variety denoted as $SU_C(n, d)$, which contains the set $U_C(n, d)$ of isomorphism classes of stable vector bundles of rank n and degree d as an open subset.
+Since a line bundle is stable, such a moduli is a generalization of the Jacobian variety of C.

 In general, in contrast to the case of moduli of curves, a compactification of a moduli need not be unique and, in some cases, different non-equivalent compactifications are constructed using different methods and by different authors.
-An example over $\mathbb{C}$ is the problem of compactifying $D / \Gamma$, the quotient of a bounded symmetric domain $D$ by an action of an arithmetic discrete group $\Gamma$.
-A basic example of $D / \Gamma$ is when $D = \mathfrak{H}_g$, Siegel's upper half-space and $\Gamma$ commensurable with $\operatorname{Sp}(2g, \mathbb{Z})$; in that case, $D / \Gamma$ has an interpretation as the moduli $\mathfrak{A}_g$ of principally polarized complex abelian varieties of dimension $g$ (a principal polarization identifies an abelian variety with its dual).
-The theory of toric varieties (or torus embeddings) gives a way to compactify $D / \Gamma$, a toroidal compactification of it.
-But there are other ways to compactify $D / \Gamma$; for example, there is the minimal compactification of $D / \Gamma$ due to Baily and Borel: it is the projective variety associated to the graded ring formed by modular forms (in the Siegel case, Siegel modular forms; see also Siegel modular variety).
+An example over C is the problem of compactifying D / Γ, the quotient of a bounded symmetric domain D by an action of an arithmetic discrete group Γ. A basic example of $D / \Gamma$ is when $D = \mathfrak{H}_g$, Siegel's upper half-space and Γ commensurable with Sp(2g, Z); in that case, D / Γ has an interpretation as the moduli $\mathfrak{A}_g$ of principally polarized complex abelian varieties of dimension g (a principal polarization identifies an abelian variety with its dual).
+The theory of toric varieties (or torus embeddings) gives a way to compactify D / Γ, a toroidal compactification of it.
+But there are other ways to compactify D / Γ; for example, there is the minimal compactification of D / Γ due to Baily and Borel: it is the projective variety associated to the graded ring formed by modular forms (in the Siegel case, Siegel modular forms; see also Siegel modular variety).
 The non-uniqueness of compactifications is due to the lack of moduli interpretations of those compactifications; i.e., they do not represent (in the category-theory sense) any natural moduli problem or, in the precise language, there is no natural moduli stack that would be an analog of moduli stack of stable curves.

 Non-affine and non-projective example

 An algebraic variety can be neither affine nor projective.
-To give an example, let X = P^{1} × A^{1} and p: X → A^{1} the projection.
+To give an example, let X = P^{1} × A^{1} and p : X → A^{1} the projection.
 Here X is an algebraic variety since it is a product of varieties.
 It is not affine since P^{1} is a closed subvariety of X (as the zero locus of p), but an affine variety cannot contain a projective variety of positive dimension as a closed subvariety.
 It is not projective either, since there is a nonconstant regular function on X; namely, p.

 Another example of a non-affine non-projective variety is X = A^{2} − (0, 0) (cf. Morphism of varieties § Examples.)